luckenbach/appgate-conkolla/README.md

 The first one is what the user will use to make calls, where the second is always initiated by Conkolla.

-In Conkolla you reference a call to a connection, a connection which you previously logged into.
-Fro example for the same rest call as in the above example, you would use one of the following in the UI:
+In Conkolla, a you always reference a connection; a connection which you previously logged into.
+Example, the same rest-call as above, you would specify it by referencing to connection `1` or `cc1.packnot.comdev`:
 * `https://localhost:4433/get/1/stats/appliances`
 * `https://localhost:4433/get/cc1.packnot.comdev/stats/appliances`